T3RRY-J4Y/SOEN7112-Practicum/README.md

   pages/        one file per screen
 ```

-> This is a university assignment prototype.
+> This is a college practicum prototype.
 Credentials are mock values stored in plain
-> text on purpose — do not use real patient data.
+> text on purpose - do not use real patient data.